Jiaxuan2021/NUN-UTD-and-River-Scene-Datasets/README.md

-# River-Scene-Data-Set
+# Code for NUN-UTD and River-Scene-Dataset
+## Paper: Detecting Nearshore Underwater Targets with Hyperspectral Nonlinear Unmixing Autoencoder
-## Hyperspectral Underwater Target Detection Data Set
+## Hyperspectral Underwater Target Detection Dataset

-River Scene Data Set for Hyperspectral Nearshore Underwater Target Detection
+A method for nearshore hyperspectral underwater target detection.

-### This data set will be made public soon
+### The code for NUN-UTD and the River-Scene-Dataset will be made public soon